-Risk to Staff - Authorising Officers shall have regard to possible risks to staff, based upon a risk assessment in accordance with the Council's Health & Safety Policy, Directorate safety procedures and/or statutory regulations including any approved code of practice arising from the Health and Safety at Work etc. Act 1974.
+Risk to Staff - Authorising Officers shall have regard to possible risks to staff, based upon a risk assessment in accordance with the Council's Safety Policy, Directorate safety procedures and/or statutory regulations including any approved code of practice arising from the Health and Safety at Work etc. Act 1974.
 This shall include an assessment of those risks associated with any premises being used for surveillance.
-They shall also have the same level of regard to risks to any person acting as CHIS or who has allowed officers to use their identity.